Recipes

 Quick start

-cd max-recipes/max-serve-multimodal-structured-output
+cd max-serve-multimodal-structured-output

-2. Running the vision model:
+2. Run the server with vision model:

-magic run app
+magic run server

-This will start MAX Serve with Llama 3.2 Vision and run the example code that extracts player information from a basketball image.
+This will start MAX Serve with Llama 3.2 Vision and

 Players